mverschu/mailspoofsent/README.md

 #### Reverse DNS

 The sending Mail Server IP (Received From IP) must match the IP of the domain in the Pointer (PTR) record, also known as the Reverse DNS record.
 The PTR record verifies that the sending domain is associated with that sending Mail Server IP.

+A PTR record should be set to match the domain given in the '--spoof-domain' argument.